 I took the opportunity to raise with the Home Secretary the effects of the cuts and how thinly spread the police officers are in South Wales.
 The reaction of the Home Secretary?
 She sat there just shaking her head.
 Shameful.

 36 out of 43 police forces in England and Wales are having their funding slashed.
-The cuts to South Wales police mean that it will have its funding cut by this Tory Government by £3.5mn in 2016/2017.
+The cuts to South Wales Police mean that it will have its funding cut by this Tory Government by £3.5 million in 2016/2017.

 The overall impact in South Wales of the cuts are: